 What is a hard lift?
 How is it different from a deep squat?

-The original concept of hard lift is to lift a heavy object off the ground, such as the barbell hard lift commonly seen in weightlifting competitions, the main action occurs in the hip joint, while the deep squat is more of a knee bending action, so the hard lift can be more targeted to the gluteal muscle groups for training.
+The original concept of the hard lift is to lift a heavy object off the ground, such as the barbell hard lift commonly seen in weightlifting competitions.
+The main action occurs in the hip joint, while the deep squat is more of a knee-bending action.
+Therefore, the hard lift can be more targeted to the gluteal muscle groups for training.

 Which muscle groups can be worked in the deadlift?